Oboz Sawtooth II Low BDry - Women's Review

 Water Resistance

 A feature that we appreciate in this shoe is that the upper comes up higher in the front and on the sides for added protection.
-An extra half-inch of coverage can make a difference when you are crossing mountain streams or navigating puddles.
-If you love hiking in the winter, Oboz also makes our Top Pick for Winter Hiking, the Bridger 7" Waterproof boot.
+An extra half-inch of coverage can make a difference when crossing mountain streams or navigating puddles.
+If you love hiking in the winter, Oboz also makes our the Bridger 7" Waterproof boot.

 Durability

-We had no durability concerns with this shoe in its previous version and we have no reason to think anything less of the Sawtooth II.
-Triple stitching on the upper will keep the leather attached to the mesh and the rubber heel counter that functions to maintain the shape of the shoe also provides extra durability.
+In its previous version, we had no durability concerns with this shoe, and we have no reason to think anything less of the Sawtooth II.
+Triple stitching on the upper will keep the leather attached to the mesh, and the rubber heel counter that functions to maintain the shoe's shape also provides extra durability.
 We've surveyed online user reviews and see no complaints about durability there, either.